 then,

-Now, we would show that the assumptions of no overlap def-\ref{NO} and strong duality def-\ref{SD} along with the assumption of convexity def-\ref{convex} when imposed on the ontological state space imposes bounded ontological distinctness.
-Expressing \eqref{BOD1} in the ontological framework,
+Now, we would show that the assumptions of no overlap (assumption-\ref{NO}) and strong duality (assumption-\ref{SD}) along with the assumption of convexity def-\ref{convex} when imposed on the ontological state space imposes bounded ontological distinctness.
+Expressing \eqref{BOD1} in the ontological models framework,

 Assuming convexity def-\ref{convex}, any ontological distribution can be written as $\mu(\lambda|P_x)=\sum_{i}z_{i,x}\mu(\lambda|\overline{P}_i)$, we have